Technology still can’t beat pen and paper

 Sometimes the simple things really are best.
 Pen and paper are currently my best tools for recording ideas.
 And honestly, until a tablet computer from any company can equal their ease and flexibility they will remain my tool of choice.

-10 thoughts on “Technology still can’t beat pen and paper”
+10 responses to “Technology still can’t beat pen and paper”

 Just figured I’d expand on our “conversation” from Twitter.